 Oct 22 Last day to file 2nd Pre-election Campaign Statement

-Oct 27 Last day to public Notice of Nominees
+Oct 27 Last day to publish Notice of Nominees

-Nov 3 ELECTION DAY, polls open at 7 am to 8 pm
+Nov 3 ELECTION DAY, polls are open from 7 am to 8 pm

 Nov 13 Last day to remove political signs